BanementI/random-repos/README.md

 - [ReVoLTE](https://revolte-attack.net/) - Vulnerability in the Voice over LTE protocol that can break the encryption on 4G voice calls.
 - [Mobile Sentinel](https://github.com/RUB-SysSec/mobile_sentinel) - Android app to detect vulnerable LTE and 5G networks.
 Focuses on ReVoLTE.
 - [StartFlagExploit](https://github.com/ChickenHook/StartFlagExploit) - Exploit that can cause all system services to die.
 Thus causing a phone to crash.
+- [Dangerzone](https://github.com/firstlookmedia/dangerzone) - Opens potentially dangerous documents by stripping them and putting them back together again.
+- [CrocodileHunter](https://github.com/EFForg/crocodilehunter) - Detect fake eNodeBs, aka IMSI catchers / the stuff cops use to intercept your phone.
+- [IMSI Catcher Detector](https://cellularprivacy.github.io/Android-IMSI-Catcher-Detector/) - Ditto, but for your phone.
+- [simplewall](https://www.henrypp.org/product/simplewall) - Block everything from connecting to the Internet, only allow what you want.

 ### Decompilers
 - [JPEXS-Decompiler](https://github.com/jindrapetrik/jpexs-decompiler) - Open source flash SWF decompiler and editor.